Gauged Quintessence: Quantum corrections

-with $\phi_\text{cl} \equiv \braket{\Omega|\phi|\Omega}_J$ where $|\Omega\rangle$ is the vacuum state of the interacting theory and the $J$ is an external source which we will take as 0 in the calculation of an effective potential \cite{Peskin:1995ev}.
-In our specific case, $|\Omega\rangle$ for $\phi$ may be defined such that the energy density of $\phi$ is minimized at a given time.
+where $VT$ is a spacetime volume.
+The $\phi_\text{cl}$ is the vacuum expectation value of $\phi$.
+We assume the homogeneous vacuum; thus, $\phi_{\text{cl}}$ only depends on time.
 The determinant is evaluated over all the internal degrees of freedom and gives the 1-loop quantum correction.
 This is equivalent to the sum of all the 1-loop diagrams in Fig.~\ref{fig:feynman}.